What Are the Business Risk Factors Leading to Bankruptcy?

-An essential part of any business plan is the risk assessment.
+An essential part of any business plan is risk assessment.
 While I believe you know most of the components of a good risk analysis, there are logical fallacies that we often see even on the best plans.
 Things that scrupulous regulators and prudent investors hate.
-In this article, I will tell you how to avoid these mistakes in your business failure risk assessment.

 Via Negativa and the Pseudo-Areopagite